bridge2nowhere/bbs_game/story.md

 This is going to be in the style of Laundry Files, I'm not sure if it's set in the world or not yet.
 Technology = sepllcasting

 ## BBSes
-I'm using the actual list of Bullitin Boards from the Rochester Area circa 1994.
+I'm planning on using the actual list of Bullitin Boards from the Rochester Area circa 1994.
 This is the printout that I actually had at home on our fmaily computer desk.
+This will bethe stand in for now: http://bbslist.textfiles.com/716/

 # Message Boards
 ## Logistics